English (ENGL)

 ENGL-101P GEM1 course Writing and Rhetoric I

-This course is equivalent to ENGL-101 with the requirement of a corequisite lab course: ENGL-114C.
-These two courses prepare students for the demands of writing for a range of audiences, purposes, and contexts.
+This course is equivalent to ENGL-101 with the component of an additional hour of writing support.
+This course prepares students for the demands of writing for a range of audiences, purposes, and contexts.
 Students will learn processes and strategies for writing and revising clear, precise, and accurate prose and will demonstrate their abilities in a series of academic essays, mainly expository.
 Students will also learn to read, analyze, synthesize, and respond to a wide range of written works.

 View Details